Skip to main content

 • character development

-Character development in the game is primarily centered on the main character, with minimal focus on other characters, such as Damasc, who is only explored near the end.
+Character development in the game primarily centers on the main character, with limited focus on other characters, such as Damasc, who only receives attention towards the end.
 Reviewers express a desire for more depth, content, and side quests related to character development to enhance the overall experience.

 • “Character development in this game mostly only focused on the main character and only switched to another one (Damasc) once, and that's only near the end.”